-Once the hard task of moving ends, another difficult task begins: Finding new friends and settling in with the neighbors and the neighborhood.
+Once the hard task of moving to a new city alone ends, another difficult task begins: Finding new friends and settling in with the neighbors and the neighborhood.
 While we all seem to do this more naturally as kids, the idea of fitting in seems more trying as adults.
 But there are some surefire ways to make the process of settling in your new environs a bit easier.
 Here are some tips:

 Get to Know Your Neighbors

-After you’ve settled in you might try knocking on a few neighboring doors and introducing yourself.
+After you’ve settled in from moving to a new city alone you might try knocking on a few neighboring doors and introducing yourself.
 You can also try sending an email—many buildings have an internal listerv—suggesting a get together on the roof, yard or at a local bar.
 Whatever vehicle you use to get to know your neighbors, you’d be surprised to see how many of them will be on board.

 Locate Old Friends